 Listen to a musical version of the Stabat Mater for background as you pray the English translation below.

-Interpret it as prayer not only to Jesus’ mother at Calvary, but also to the Father feeling feminine empathy and experiencing disabling grief in communion with Mary.
+Interpret it as prayer not only to Jesus’ mother at Calvary, but also to the Father, who feels feminine empathy and experiences disabling grief in communion with Mary.

 English translation by Beatrice E. Bullman (edited)

 Mother bowed with grief appalling